Fine-Guy-21/Chat-Wars-Crafting-Algorithm/README.md

 - **Modern UI/UX**:
   - Responsive design for all screen sizes.
   - Clean, user-friendly interface with real-time feedback and dynamic result displays.
-  - Styled with CSS for professional aesthetics, including hover effects and shadowing.